Community involvement in mining and petroleum lease approvals

-The community have the opportunity to make a submission about the project’s EA application.
+The community has the opportunity to make a submission about a project’s EA application.
 The submissions period must end at the same time as objections close on the mining lease.
 This must be at least 20 business days after the mining lease application was notified.

-The chief executive will consider the submissions and decide whether or not the EA should be issued, issued with conditions or refused.
+The chief executive will consider the submissions and decide whether the EA should be issued, issued with conditions, or refused.